jci-metasys/powershell-metasysrestclient/README.md

 </details>

-Rather than rely on the `Show-` methods, we can use the `-IncludeResponseHeaders` switch at the time we invoke the method at all of the response headers will be shown.
+Rather than rely on the `Show-` methods, we can use the `-IncludeResponseHeaders` switch at the time we invoke the method and all of the response headers will be shown when the request finishes.

 ```powershell
 PS > imm /objects -Method Post -Body (Get-Content -Path new-av.json -Raw) -IncludeResponseHeaders